fluxionary/minetest-replacer_redo/README.md

-Replacers, but with fewer bugs and fewer "features"
+replacers, but with fewer bugs and fewer "features"

+the aim of this variant is to try to use the highest level APIs provided, to trigger all possible callbacks.

+#### API

+* `replacer.api.replacer.blacklist_item(itemstring)`

+  blacklists `itemstring` from use in the replacer.

 code license:
 * AGPL